jsr0000/thunder-loan-audit/audit-data/thunderloan-report.md

 261:     function _authorizeUpgrade(address newImplementation) internal override onlyOwner { }
 ```

-#### Contralized owners can brick redemptions by disapproving of a specific token
+#### Centralised owners can brick redemptions by disapproving of a specific token

 ### [M-2] Using TSwap as price oracle leads to price and oracle manipulation attacks

+**Description:**

-**Description:** The TSwap protocol is a constant product formula based AMM (automated market maker).
+The TSwap protocol is a constant product formula based AMM (automated market maker).
 The price of a token is determined by how many reserves are on either side of the pool.
 Because of this, it is easy for malicious users to manipulate the price of a token by buying or selling a large amount of the token in the same transaction, essentially ignoring protocol fees.

+**Impact:**

-**Impact:** Liquidity providers will drastically reduced fees for providing liquidity.
+Liquidity providers will drastically reduce fees for providing liquidity.

 **Proof of Concept:**